liquidvotingio/api/README.md

 [![Actions Status](https://github.com/oliverbarnes/liquid-voting-service/workflows/CI/badge.svg)](https://github.com/oliverbarnes/liquid-voting-service/actions?workflow=CI)

 Early stages of a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
+Learn more about the idea and motivation [on this Medium post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).

 It consists of a Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.